Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Permission Weight

 A permission weight is a value given to an account for authorization purposes.
-This is typically used in the context of a mutli-sig to give one or more accounts more control over a multi-sig than others. *Synonyms* Authorization
+This is typically used in the context of a mutli-sig to give one or more accounts more control over a multi-sig than others.

-**Related** Permission Account
+*Synonyms* Authorization

 ## Permission level